 Check for vacuum leaks or other fuel mixture-related engine codes.
 Check for any exhaust leaks before the catalytic converter.
 However, the most common problem with Subaru engines is the catalytic converter.
 They seem to wear down fast on these boxer engines.

-Acura does also have some P0420 recalls you should look into, because they share many similarities with Honda.
+Acura also has some P0420 recalls you should look into, because they share many similarities with Honda.

 4. Volkswagen (VW) / Skoda / Seat / Audi A4 1.8T / V6 2.4